krptn/krypton/README-USER-AUTH.md

 model.deleteData("test")
 ```

-You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want to use your own database: see [cross-user encryption](#cross-user-encryption).
-Also, cross-user encryption is has other uses so read it anyway!
+You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want to use your own database: see [cross-user encryption](#encryption).
+Also, cross-user encryption/sharing is has other uses so read it anyway: [sharing](#cross-user-sharingencryption)!

 ***Warning: in setData only the stored values are encrypted.
 Keys are plaintext!!
 Avoid storing sensitive data in keys!***